 5. Know the Specialty Tests

 Each unit has certain tests you will have to pass.
 Do the research and find out what is expected of you during and after training.
 For instance, if you are planning on joining the Navy, practice swimming.
 If you want to join the Army, run and put a backpack on and walk fast (ruck march).
 Many law enforcement agencies require some form of obstacle course or job-related standards test, so practice running stairs, sprints, climbing walls and dragging a body.
 See ideas in the Fitness Store or article archive.

 6. Be a Team Player

-7. Learn the ranks
+7. Learn the Ranks

-8. Eat Right for energy (not drink)
+8. Eat Right for Energy (Not Drink)

-10. Did I mention run?
+10. Did I Mention Run?

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.